NickOveracker/StickDiagrammer/README.md

 * ~~Knowing that I spelled "accolades" correctly (I don't feel like Googling it)~~ *Resolved 2021/11/20*

 ## Known Bugs
+* Incorrect output for certain configuration of overdriven transistors and terminals.
+(Testbench case 50)
+* Incorrect output when overdriven transistors drive with multiple outputs.
+(Testbench case 49)
 * ~~The pullup/pulldown alert div displaces the canvas by too much in some browsers, even when not visible.~~ *Resolved 2023/1/30*
 * ~~Highlighted nets are no longer comprehensive.~~ *Resolved 2023/1/22*
 * ~~Incorrect output for two input-overdriven transistors in series with a VDD+GND overdriven transistor in series with direct input.~~ *Resolved 2023/1/22*